Icarogamer2441/wrutulang/README.md

 ]
 ```
-because this syntax dont work
+because this syntax dont work.
 use:
 ```
 fnc main [